 It was at these times that Bouton was cursed at, shunned, and even threatened with physical.
 Still, the 10-year veteran handled things through the only way he knew how: he injected a heavy dose of humor and sarcasm to defuse the situation.

 Compared to the first book, though, IGYDTIP felt unsatisfying.
 And instead of building on the initial hype, the story actually took a step back.
 Spanning just 220 pages did leave people wanting more, but it also left a unanimous feeling of discontentment.
 Especially those who expected the same level of wit and candidness.

 Nevertheless, despite all these negative feedback, we would still recommend I’m Glad You Didn’t Take It Personally to baseball lovers everywhere.
 The stories are definitely entertaining and can ease you of stress after a long day at work.

 Jim Bouton certainly has a way to weaving words into a more intricate idea.
 This alone is enough reason to listen to what he has to say.

-After reading his first two or three books, who would have thought that Jim Bouton could write something so inspirational?
+After reading the first two or three Jim Bouton books, who would have thought that Jim Bouton could write something so inspirational?
 Strike Zone is a fictional tale starring Sam Ward, a pitcher who was called up to play for the majors, on the most important game of the season.

 Standing in between himself and a playoff berth is Ernie Kolacka, a retiring umpire who, as a favor to an old friend, has decided to throw the game in their opponent’s favor.